sovit-123/gpt-oss-chat/README.md

 Assistant:

 Here’s a quick snapshot of the most recent developments in large‑language‑model (LLM) research and product releases (as of early 2026).
 Feel free to dive deeper into any of the items below or use them as a starting point for your own searches.
-  Category                                 Highlights                                                      Where to read more
- ━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━
-  New flagship models                      • GPT‑5 – OpenAI’s next‑generation model with 10 × the          • TechCrunch “OpenAI unveils GPT‑5” (Feb 2026)• Wired
-                                           parameter count of GPT‑4 and new “reversible reasoning”         “Google’s Gemini 3: The multimodal LLM that’s changing the
-                                           layers.• Gemini 3 – Google’s multimodal LLM that blends text,   game” (Mar 2026)• Anthropic blog post on Constitutional AI
-                                           image, and video understanding in a single inference engine.•   (Jan 2026)• Meta AI research page (Feb 2026)
-                                           Claude 4 – Anthropic’s most aligned model yet, built on a new
-                                           “Constitutional AI” framework that reduces hallucinations.•
-                                           Llama 4 – Meta’s open‑source, 70B‑parameter model that
-                                           introduces a “token‑budget” training technique to keep
 ```

 **We can prompt to use the Perplexity web search API instead.**

 ```
-RAG-Powered Chatbot Started
-Type 'exit' or 'quit' to end the conversation

 You: Find the latest information to search about LLMs.
 Use the perplexity web search api.
 .
 .